-Belgium open Group G against Egypt on June 15 in Seattle, and the betting market has landed in a sensible place.
-Belgium are favored around -160 to -170 on the moneyline, with the draw near +285 to +330 and Egypt around +425.
-That price respects Belgium’s stronger top-end talent and recent scoring surge, but it also leaves room for a tricky opener against an Egypt side that has looked compact, disciplined, and dangerous enough through Mohamed Salah and Omar Marmoush.
+Belgium open Group G against Egypt on June 15 in Seattle, and the betting market still makes the Red Devils clear favorites without pricing this as a mismatch.
+Belgium are listed around -150 to -170 on the moneyline, with the draw near +280 to +300 and Egypt ranging from roughly +400 to +500.
+That number respects Belgium’s stronger attacking options and recent scoring form, but it also leaves room for a tricky opener against an Egypt side built to defend deep, stay compact, and look for Mohamed Salah and Omar Marmoush in transition.

 Belgium vs Egypt Pick